ducaale/xh/README.md

 - `--check-status` is enabled unless `xh` is being used in [strict compatibility mode](https://github.com/ducaale/xh#strict-compatibility-mode).
 - `rustls` is used instead of the system's TLS library.
-- Headers are sent and printed in lowercase.
 - JSON keys are not sorted.
 - Formatted output is always UTF-8.